hypro/hypro/docs/pages/state_set_representations/boxes.md

 ## General Idea

-A d-dimensional box as the Cartesian product of d real-valued intervals is represented by an ordered sequence of d intervals in HyPro. \(\mathbb{R}\)
+A d-dimensional box as the Cartesian product of d real-valued intervals is represented by an ordered sequence of d intervals in HyPro. $\mathbb{R}$

 ## Implementation Details